 'Leveraging novel sensing techniques and optimisation algorithms to advance astronomical and medical imaging'

-This video highlights the research currently performed in the 'Biomedical and Astronomical Signal Processing' group led by Dr Wiaux in Edinburgh.
+This video highlights the research currently performed in the 'Biomedical and Astronomical Signal Processing' group led by Prof. Wiaux in Edinburgh.

 Head of Group

-Dr. Yves Wiaux, Associate Professor HWU and Host Professor EPFL
+Prof. Yves Wiaux, Professor HWU and Academic Guest EPFL

 Dr. Audrey Repetti, HWU